 Linda Lam focuses her practice on representing individuals who have been harmed by corporate misconduct.
-She has prosecuted fraud, employment, breach of contract, breach of fiduciary duty, and medical malpractice claims brought under federal and state laws.
+She has prosecuted fraud, breach of contract, breach of fiduciary duty, and personal injury claims brought under federal and state laws.

-Linda graduated magna cum laude from the University of California, Hastings College of the Law in 2014.
-Before joining Gibbs Law Group, Linda was an associate attorney at a national employment law firm, where she represented employees and retirees in wage and hour and employee benefits cases.
+Before joining Gibbs Law Group, Linda was an associate at a national employment law firm, where she represented workers and retirees in cases about employee benefits.

 Linda represented a veteran of the United States Army who alleged that he received negligent medical care at a VA facility, resulting in a delayed diagnosis of aggressive prostate cancer.
 The plaintiff alleged that by the time the cancer was discovered and diagnosed, it had become incurable.
 Linda was part of the trial team that won a $2.5 million judgment for the plaintiff.

 Asokan et. al. v.
 American General Ins.
 Co.

 Linda was part of the litigation team in this insurance and investment fraud case against American General Insurance Co, an AIG subsidiary.
 Linda represented six plaintiffs who were marketed an investment involving a specialized American General whole life policy that, when purchased through a particular defined benefit plan, would supposedly provide a multitude of tax benefits.
 Plaintiffs alleged that American General knew but concealed from plaintiffs that its attorney had advised that these plans no longer complied with the law.
 Plaintiffs suffered losses as a result of this alleged fraudulent concealment.
 The case settled for a confidential sum eight days into the jury trial.